College Policies and Notices

 Mt.
 San Antonio College has installed a campus wide emergency phone system.
 This system is divided into two primary segments.
 The inner campus system consists of emergency phones that are placed on the outside of selected campus buildings and are identified by the familiar blue light affixed to the top of the phone housing.

 The second segment of emergency phones consists of stand-alone emergency phone towers, located in open campus spaces, primarily in campus parking lots.
 These phone towers are identified by a blue light affixed to the top of the tower.
-Use of any of these emergency phones will connect the user to Campus Security during normal business hours, located in Building 23.
-During hours when the campus is closed, the Emergency phones will connect the user directly to a cell phone carried by Campus Security Officers who are on duty 24 hours a day, 7 days a week (BP 3505, AP 3500, 3503).
+Use of any of these emergency phones will connect the user to the Department of Police & Campus Safety during normal business hours, located in Building 23.
+During hours when the campus is closed, the Emergency phones will connect the user directly to a cell phone carried by Campus Safety Officers who are on duty 24 hours a day, 7 days a week (BP 3505, AP 3500, 3503).

 Notice of Students’ Rights and Privacy Act